 - Directly attach the balloon nozzle to the end of the bottle.
-The acetic acid will fall into the bottle, and there will be a reaction to this mixture that will produce helium.
+The acetic acid will fall into the bottle, and a reaction to this mixture will produce helium.

-This helium will automatically inflate your balloons, and it will float once you tie the knot with a thread.
+This helium will automatically inflate your balloons, which will float once you tie the knot with a thread.

 How long do garland balloons last?

 Garland balloons last for one week.
-Garlands and balloons usually have air inflation, and if done correctly, they can last more than one week.
-Garland balloons look aesthetically beautiful.
-It would help if you used them for your wedding or birthday events.
-However, getting them ready a day before an event is always good as they will take time in inflation and decoration.
+Garland balloons usually have air inflation, and if done correctly, they can last more than one week.
+These balloons look aesthetically beautiful and are mostly useful for your wedding or birthday events.
+However, getting them ready a day before an event is always good as they take time in inflation and decoration.

 Do helium-filled balloons deflate in colder temperatures?

-If you use a latex balloon filled with helium, you will not face any such issue.
-However, if you use any regular balloon, they can quickly deflate and shrink in size.
-The reason behind this is the cold air makes helium molecules get closer to each other, and helium volume will decrease inside the balloons.
-As a result, the balloon will be small and will not float.
+If you use a latex balloon filled with helium, you will not face any issues.
+However, if you use any regular balloon, it can quickly deflate and shrink in size.
+This is because the cold air makes helium molecules get closer to each other, and helium volume decreases inside the balloons.
+As a result, the balloon is small and does not float.

 How advanced can you inflate helium balloons?

 You can inflate helium balloons a few days before an event.
-Many professionals recommend a week before the day of the event.
-So it can depend on your personal choice here.
-But it is recommended to don’t do this on the same day as your event.
+Many professionals recommend a week or a day before the day of the event.